Lady Catherine Gordon: Subsequent marriages and death

 In 1517, she married her third husband, Matthew Craddock of Swansea, Steward of Gower and Seneschal of Kenfig, who died c.
 July 1531.
 Matthew Craddock's will notes the jewels and silver which Lady Catherine owned before they were married.
-These included a girdle with a pomander, a heart of gold, a fleur-de-lis of diamonds, and a gold cross with nine diamonds.
+These included a pair of beads (a rosary) which had been converted from a girdle with a gold pomander, a heart of gold, another heart of gold with a fleur-de-lis of diamonds, and a gold cross with nine diamonds, and a great pomander of gold.
+There was a "flat chain for paste", possibly for wearing on a hood.
 He bequeathed her an income from the lands of Dinas Powys and Llanedeyrn near Cardiff.

 Her fourth and last husband was Christopher Ashton of Fyfield.
 She is not recorded as having any surviving children; however, she acquired two stepchildren by Ashton's previous marriage.

 According to biographer David Loades, Lady Catherine was head of Mary Tudor's Privy Chamber until 1530.
 When not at court, Catherine resided at Fyfield Manor, except during her marriage to Craddock, when she had gained permission to live in Wales.
 Catherine made her will on 12 October 1537, and died soon after.

 Catherine was buried in the church of St Nicholas at Fyfield, with a monument including brass figures (now lost).
 Matthew Craddock had previously erected a chest monument for himself and "Mi Ladi Katerin" with their effigies in St Mary's Church, Swansea.
 The carved heraldry included emblems of the Gordon and Hay family.
 Both Catherine's mother and paternal grandmother were members of the Hay family.

 In Literature

 Lady Catherine Gordon features prominently in Mary Shelley's historical romance, The Fortunes of Perkin Warbeck (1830).
-Her captivity is the subject of James Hogg's historical ballad, The White Rose o' Scotland, first published in the Monthly Magazine in February 1834.
+Her captivity is the subject of James Hogg's historical ballad, The White Rose o' Scotland, published in the Monthly Magazine in February 1834.

+On screen

+She was played by Elizabeth MacLennan in The Shadow of the Tower and by Amy Manson on the Starz series The White Princess.